-Lake Tobias’ signature attraction, the Safari Tour, invites the whole family for a wild ride filled with animals who come right up to greet you.
-From your seat in the open-air safari cruiser, say hello to elk, bison, deer, antelope, flightless birds, and exotic animals like the Watusi (African cattle) and Asian Water Buffalo.
+Lake Tobias’ signature attraction, the Safari Tour, is now a self-guided adventure.
+From your own vehicle, the family can see elk, bison, deer, antelope, flightless birds, and exotic animals like the Watusi (African cattle) and Asian Water Buffalo.
 In all, more than 500 animals roam freely across 150 acres of rolling hills.

-The newest sights (or heights) at Lake Tobias are two reticulated giraffes – Spike & Bakari!
+The newest sights (or heights) at Lake Tobias are three reticulated giraffes – Spike & Bakari, and Tucker!
 Take the walking trail through the newest section of the park to find these fellas roaming in their three-acre pasture.
 Giraffes are the tallest land animal, and seeing these lofty lads up close is a truly unique experience.
-Lake Tobias also offers visitors a chance to give Spike & Bakari a special treat from an elevated feeding platform.
-A giraffe’s diet is strict, and food selection and feeding times vary by day.
-The ability to feed the giraffes on your visit is not guaranteed.

 The giraffes are the first stage of a multi-year park expansion, so stay tuned to find out which animals Lake Tobias will welcome to the park!

-The heart of the park includes dozens of outdoor habitats, including some of the world’s most fearsome species like the African lions, Bengal tigers, and Black Bears.
+The heart of the park includes dozens of outdoor habitats, including some of the world’s most fearsome species like the including black bears, zebras, and ostriches.
 The Gibbon apes are a park favorite, delighting guests with their expressive faces and singing.
-Lake Tobias also countless birds, from the astonishingly large ostrich and tropical birds to the peacocks, chickens, and guineafowl who roam freely around the park.
+Lake Tobias also has countless birds, from the astonishingly large ostrich and tropical birds to the peacocks, chickens, and guineafowl who roam freely around the park.
 Check out their interactive park map and chart your adventure!

 Inside the Reptile Building, you’ll find custom-designed habitats for slithering and scaly creatures including Poison dart frogs, pythons, alligators, and lizards.
 You’ll also see tortoises, two-toed tree sloths, and the energetic Tamarins who are always bouncing about their enclosure, full of energy and swinging from branch to branch.
 Catch a 20-minute reptile show where you’ll learn about the zoo’s conservation efforts and see a creature or two up close.